 An issue that arose here was inconsistency among how reps classified accounts.
 One rep might’ve classified an account as a special section that another rep thought could run at a far greater frequency.
 To combat this, I recommend each rep’s account cap consist of two-thirds run-of-book accounts and one-third special section accounts.
 This creates a challenge system where reps would have to give up an existing run-of-book account in order to make room for a specialty account to take its place.

-Below is an Activity Report from Magazine Manager, which I created 22 years ago and has been used by roughly 10,000 sales managers to get an overview of what their reps were doing on a daily basis.
+Below is an Activity Report from Magazine Manager, which I created more than 20 years ago and has been used by roughly 10,000 sales managers to get an overview of what their reps were doing on a daily basis.
 The weekly bookings were obviously the bottom line, but I looked at calls and meetings to determine the appropriate account cap for each rep.